data-6-berkeley/fa24/syllabus.md

 * [**CS 10**](https://cs10.org/sp24/): CS 10 (The Beauty and Joy of Computing) is a similar class to Data 6 in that it is intended as an introduction to computing that assumes no prior experience with programming.
 However, CS 10 focuses less on Python and data science, and more on abstract ideas in computer science.
 It is a fantastic alternative (or complement) to Data 6.
 * [**CS 61A**](https://cs61a.org/) and [**CS 88**](https://cs88-website.github.io/sp24/): Both CS 61A (Structure and Interpretation of Computer Programs) and CS 88 (Computational Structures in Data Science) also teach Python, but serve a slightly different purpose than Data 6 — namely, these courses are designed to introduce students to computer science, not to computing *in* data science.
 They cover the Python language in far greater detail than we will, but they do not cover how to work with real-world data.
 These courses are also substantially more fast-paced than Data 6, so they are excellent courses to take after Data 6 and/or Data 8.

 Starting in Summer 2022, we rearranged the order of some Data 6 topics to more gradually ramp up to more advanced concepts and give you the tools to work with real-world data earlier on in the semester.
-In Summer 2024 we are slightly adjusting some of the course materials to provide more of an emphasis of the impact of data science in the Social Sciences.
-This new ordering means that some of the lectures will be out of sync with the ordering of materials from previous iterations of the course.
-The ordering of content for this summer will be very similar to the Summer 2023 version of the course.
+In Fall 2024 we are adjusting some of the course materials to provide more of an emphasis of the impact of data science in the Social Sciences.
+The ordering of content for this fall will be very similar to the Summer 2024 version of the course, but lined up to make the materials more understandable step-by-step.
 If you want to review material from previous semesters, just keep in mind that you may not have learned certain concepts yet, and that’s perfectly ok.

-The rough topic breakdown for this summer is as follows:
+The rough topic breakdown for this fall is as follows:
 * Week 1: Introduction to Python and Jupyter Notebooks
 * Week 2: Data Visualization & the Social Sciences
 * Week 3: Working with real-world tabular data using the `datascience` Python library